VoxeLibre/VoxeLibre/mods/HUD/hudbars/API.md

 ## Reading HUD bar information
-It is also possible to read information about an active HUD bar.
+It is also possible to read information about existing HUD bars.

 ### `hb.get_hudbar_state(player, identifier)`
 Returns the current state of the active player's HUD bar.